📰 Breaking News: Lessons Learnt & Insights from DSTBTD Restructuring Plan

 Proactive contact before problems escalate

-Negotiated Agreements
+Consensual Agreements

 Legal Protection

-CVA, scheme of arrangement, or moratorium
+CVA, Restructuring Plan, or moratorium

 Professional Intermediaries